jskazn1/codingnotes/javascript.md

 // function call
 adder(2,3) // returns 5

-// this is exactly the same
-var adder = (a,b) => (a + b)
+// this is exactly the same. => is equivalent to return var adder = (a,b) => (a + b)

 // asynchronous functions